SudeepGopavaram/Automating_Analog_Layout_Using_Python_Package_GLayout/README.md

 //add content on this
 how tedious is it to do manual layouts

+The fundamental GLayout engine is Python based and calls the GDSFactory tool for layout manipulation.

 # About the Tools

 ## GLayout
 GLayout helps in doing analog layout as a tradition flow of analog include as shown below in the figure which is a very tedious task as compared to digital layout which doesn't include much of a manual work and this gap is brigded through the this tool.
-Question is HOW?
+Question is **HOW?**

+Circuit blocks are written with the help of Python functions which accept several parameters like a normal Parameterized Cells (PCells) also PDK as a parameter.

 ![Analog vs Digital Flow](https://github.com/user-attachments/assets/f7ce852b-8af6-44f9-a99c-d94f4e61a6e6)